matthewvilaysack/Island-BFS-DFS/README.md

 If you wish to install end run/edit the code:

-How to compile:
+How to compile: \n
 javac Test.java

-How to run:
+How to run: \n
 java Test